alacrity-ai/shipwright-survivors/README.md

 TODOS:
   - [ ] Add warp in effect for spawning hostiles
+  - [x] Block to block collisions
   - [x] Make crosshair easier to see, lightup when firing or targetting an enemy
-  - [ ] If the cockpit is the only remaining block on an enemy ship, it should be destroyed
+  - [x] If the cockpit is the only remaining block on an enemy ship, it should be destroyed
-  - [ ] HP bar, shield bar should be graphical and center bottom.
+  - [x] HP bar, shield bar should be graphical and center bottom.
 Graphical hud needed.
   - [ ] AI Patrol State, right now all created enemies just bumrush player
 BUGS:
   - [ ] Shield Rendering regression - No longer showing shield aura circles or highlighted blocks